 - Requirements for obtaining a visa vary depending on your nationality and the country you wish to visit.

-- It’s worthwhile checking the Foreign and Commonwealth Office (FCO) website for the requirements needed for UK citizens.
+- It’s worthwhile checking the Foreign, Commonwealth & Development Office (FCDO) website for the requirements needed for UK citizens.

 Types Of Visa For Your Gap Year